 At this point you have a delicious, nutritious, and clean almond milk.
 You can drink it straight, or do whatever you want with it.
 Of course, in our case what we want to do is make homemade almond milk yogurt in our Instant Pot!

-I’m going to assume you are using four 8-ounce jars as well.
+We’re going to assume you are using four 8-ounce jars as well.
 Of course you don’t have to, so if you choose a different type of jar, adjust accordingly.
-In truth, I only put two tablespoons of yogurt into a 1-quart jar when making soy milk yogurt, and it works fine.
+In truth, we only put two tablespoons of yogurt into a 1-quart jar when making soy milk yogurt, and it works fine.
 But right now that’s not what I’m doing with this almond milk yogurt.

-In fact, I fully expect that as subsequent generations of this almond milk yogurt are made, and some of that subsequent yogurt is used as starter for yet another generation, I will cut down on the amount of starter yogurt used in each jar.
-But for now, I’m not taking chances, and so am using 2 tablespoons of starter yogurt for each 8-ounce jar.
+In fact, we fully expect that as subsequent generations of this almond milk yogurt are made, and some of that subsequent yogurt is used as starter for yet another generation, we will cut down on the amount of starter yogurt used in each jar.
+But for now, we’re not taking chances, and so are using 2 tablespoons of starter yogurt for each 8-ounce jar.

-So, assuming you are going to do what I do, put two tablespoons of plain vegan yogurt into each of the 4 jars, and then pour almond milk into each jar until it is nearly full.
+So, assuming you are going to do what we do, put two tablespoons of plain vegan yogurt into each of the 4 jars, and then pour almond milk into each jar until it is nearly full.
 (Again, the starter yogurt can be any type, it does not have to be almond milk yogurt, so long as it is plain yogurt.)
-Tightly place a lid on each jar, and shake each jar to mix the starter yogurt in with the almond milk.
+Either stir each jar well, or you can tightly place a lid on each jar, and shake each jar to mix the starter yogurt in with the almond milk.
+Then you can leave the lids on, or remove them, that is up to you (of course if you are going to stack a second layer of jars onto the first in your Instant Pot, you will have to leave the lids on – otherwise we personally prefer to leave the lids off so that condensation doesn’t form on them).

 Plain Homemade Almond Milk Instant Pot Yogurt

-Homemade Almond Milk Instant Pot Yogurt with Dates, Walnuts, and Cinnamon – Yum!
+Homemade Almond Milk Yogurt with Dates, Walnuts, and Cinnamon – Yum!